sn0wle0pard/TypeScript-Handbook/pages/Basic Types.md

 It has no runtime impact, and is used purely by the compiler.
 TypeScript assumes that you, the programmer, have performed any special checks that you need.

-Type assertions have two forms.
-One is the "angle-bracket" syntax:
+Type assertions have two forms.One is the "angle-bracket" syntax:

 ```ts
 let someValue: any = "this is a string";